lorenzofranzone/tws/README.md

 # TWS — Tailwind 4 Styles Generator

-**TWS** is a command line tool to help you manage and generate modular Tailwind 4 styles with smart themes, responsive scales, and grid-powered layouts through modular configuration files and generate CSS outputs easily.
+**TWS** is a command line tool to help you manage and generate modular Tailwind 4 styles with smart themes, responsive scales, and grid-based layouts through modular configuration files and generate CSS outputs easily.

 Instantly generate semantic colors for any theme with built-in support for light and dark modes, responsive typography and spacing, and a flexible layout system based on a 12-column grid — all designed to streamline your design system and speed up your Tailwind workflow.